dhis2/dhis2-docs-implementation/content/database_design/data-quality-01-principles.md

 Data element completeness = Number of received values / Number of expected values x 100%

-This section[LINK] in this toolkit describes completeness and timeliness measures in DHIS2 in more detail.
+This section in this toolkit describes completeness and timeliness measures in DHIS2 in more detail.

 ### Internal Consistency